-- a) Proposals would not cause such an increase in traffic that would have a significant adverse effect on residential amenity and local tranquillity. - b) New development is designed in accordance with Herefordshire Council's Highway Design Guide for New Developments. - c) Highway layouts within new developments minimise the impact of roads on the environment and encourage reduced speeds. - d) Any new street furniture and signage that may be required should be sensitively designed, minimal and consistent where this is possible.
+- a) Proposals would not cause such an increase in traffic that would have a significant adverse effect on residential amenity, existing employment or other uses and local tranquillity. - b) New development is designed in accordance with Herefordshire Council's Highway Design Guide for New Developments. - c) Highway layouts within new developments minimise the impact of roads on the environment and encourage reduced speeds. - d) Any new street furniture and signage that may be required should be sensitively designed, minimal and consistent where this is possible.